-With the Phase 2 initiation of Hay Ranch South Production Well groundwater pumping by COC on December 25, 2009 and with the completion of the Phase 3 Groundwater Model Recalibration in April 2011, the Hay Ranch Project has entered into the Phase 4 Ongoing Monitoring, Mitigation and Reporting period as outlined in the HMMP.
+The Hay Ranch Project is in Phase 4 Ongoing Monitoring, Mitigation and Reporting as outlined in the HMMP.
 The objective of Phase 4 is to document the ongoing response of the Rose Valley aquifer to pumping at the Hay Ranch and to monitor later-stage groundwater and potential Little Lake level changes as pumping continues.
 Monthly groundwater and surface water data continues to be collected from the 30 monitoring points in Rose Valley.